 Pianist Donna Lee made her solo debut in 1990 with the National Symphony Orchestra.
-She has since appeared as a soloist and collaborative artist at Kennedy Center’s Concert Hall and Terrace Theater in Washington, DC and Lincoln Center’s Alice Tully Hall in New York City.
-She has also performed in Asia, Europe and throughout the US, with performances in Wuhan, China, Brno, Czech Republic and Maui, Hawaii.
+She has since appeared as a soloist and collaborative artist at Kennedy Center’s Concert Hall and Terrace Theater in Washington, D.C. and Lincoln Center’s Alice Tully Hall in New York City.
+She has also performed in Asia, Europe, and throughout the US, with performances in Wuhan, China; Brno, Czech Republic; and Maui, Hawaii.
 Donna made her solo recording debut on the Azica label, with a program titled Scenes from Childhood with works by Schumann, del Tredici, Medtner, and Prokofieff.
 In 2011, she released a recording on the Blue Griffin label of Felix Mendelssohn’s Complete works for cello and piano with cellist Keith Robinson.
-Fanfare Magazine called the disc, “…quite simply, amazing”.
+Fanfare Magazine called the disc, “…quite simply, amazing.”

-A native of Silver Spring, Maryland, Donna Lee earned her doctorate from Peabody Conservatory of The Johns Hopkins University, master’s from The Juilliard School, and bachelor of music from the University of Maryland, College Park, where she studied with prominent artist-teachers Julian Martin, the late Rudolf Firkušný, and Thomas Schumacher, respectively.
+A native of Silver Spring, Maryland, Donna Lee earned her doctorate from Peabody Conservatory of The Johns Hopkins University, master’s from The Juilliard School, and Bachelor of Music from the University of Maryland, College Park, where she studied with prominent artist-teachers Julian Martin, the late Rudolf Firkušný, and Thomas Schumacher, respectively.
 A highly sought-after teacher and clinician, she has had numerous prize-winning students.
-She has taught at Peabody Conservatory, Bucknell University and Interlochen Arts Camp in Michigan.
+She has taught at Peabody Conservatory, Bucknell University, and Interlochen Arts Camp in Michigan.
 Presently, Donna Lee is Professor of Piano at Kent State University; during the summers, she serves as artist-faculty at Brevard Music Center in North Carolina.
 Donna Lee is a Steinway Artist.